What the FAQ?! - Collecting Frequently Asked Questions With Confluence (Including Four Pro Tips)

 FAQ collections provide users with answers to common issues.
 And Confluence is a central source of corporate knowledge, so it’s the first place users will turn to when looking for help.
 Readers expect to find at-a-glance solutions – short, to-the-point and free of sales jargon.
 Let’s find out how to build an FAQ collection that gives them exactly what they want.

 Getting Started With A Single FAQ Page

 The easiest way to create an FAQ collection is to put all your questions and answers on a single page.
 This works particularly well if all the questions relate to the same topic – such as purchasing and licensing – and the answers are relatively short and simple.

 To keep the page clutter-free, I recommend making your answers collapsible.
-Our free Expando add-on is a useful macro that allows you to expand page sections with a single click.
-Alternatively, you could use the simple Expand macro instead.
+If you're using Confluence Data Center or Server, you can use our free Expando app.
+It's a useful macro that allows you to expand page sections with a single click.
+Alternatively, you could use the standard Confluence Expand macro.

 Each FAQ Entry on a Separate Page

 You’ll need multiple question categories for more complex topics – such as when differentiating between products, business scopes, or other subjects.
 In addition, you’ll need a consistent content structure for more detailed answers.

 For these subjects, it’s better to create an overview page that lists the FAQ sets at a glance, and a separate Confluence page for each question.
 By using a custom page template, you can ensure the pages follow a standardized structure: